AbductiveLearning/ABLkit/docs/Examples/Zoo.rst

 `Zoo <https://archive.ics.uci.edu/dataset/111/zoo>`__ dataset.
-In this task, attributes of animals (such as presence of hair, eggs, etc.) and their targets (the animal class they belong to) are given, along with a knowledge base which contain information about the relations between attributes and targets, e.g., Implies(milk == 1, mammal == 1).
+In this task, attributes of animals (such as presence of hair, eggs, etc.) and their targets (the animal class they belong to) are given, along with a knowledge base which contains information about the relations between attributes and targets, e.g., Implies(milk == 1, mammal == 1).

 The goal of this task is to develop a learning model that can predict